 After your last soak date, prepare the brine solution.
 For every gallon of water used, dissolve 1 pound of salt, 1 quart of red-wine vinegar, and mix thoroughly together. **Fill your sterilized canning jars with olives and then completely cover with the brine.
 Give the jars a gentle shaking to make sure no bubbles of air have been trapped.
 Top each jar with a 1/4 inch layer of olive oil.
 This will create an air-tight seal, so make sure that the oil completely covers any floating olives sticking out of the brine.
 Any leftover brine can be stored in the freezer, pretty much indefinitely.
 It’s just salt and vinegar in water, so there is nothing that will deteriorate.
 You will notice that it may not freeze solid, this is due to the salt content but it’s not a problem.

 **You could also put your olives into larger containers and cover them with the brine and oil, and store them that way.
-The containers you used for the leaching process, once cleaned and sterilized, are suitable.
+The containers you used for the leaching process, once cleaned thoroughly, are suitable.
 You would then remove whatever amount of olives you wanted each time, and the rest could remain.
 This is how it was done in the village.
 You just need to be sure to have a layer of oil covering the top as described above.
-I used smaller jars this time so that I could give some away (maybe!).**
+I used smaller jars this time so that I could give some away (maybe!).** Update: I have some 1 gallon sized screw-top jars that I will be using to store my olives rather than several smaller jars, as it will be more efficient with the amount of brine and olive oil needed.

 Set the jars aside in a cool, dark place or refrigerator.
 Allow them to cure for at least a month before eating, so keep track of the date they were first covered in the brine.
 According to the University of California Div. of Agriculture and Natural Resources, these olives can be safely stored for up to a year, either in a cool, dark location, or in the refrigerator, as long as the olives remain submerged under the oil.
 That’s of course assuming that you will have any left!